ADD CONDITION

 Contraindications

-Application is not recommended on wounds, damaged skin, or irritated skin due to the potential for adverse reactions and impaired healing.
-Additionally, concurrent use with other creams, ointments, sprays, or liniments is contraindicated to avoid possible interactions and reduce the risk of skin irritation or compromised efficacy.
+The product is contraindicated for application on wounds, damaged skin, or irritated skin due to the potential for adverse reactions.
+Additionally, concurrent use with other creams, ointments, sprays, or liniments is not recommended, as this may lead to unpredictable effects or reduced efficacy.

 Warnings and Precautions